Flappy Bird: Controversy and criticism

 When questioned at the time by Chocolate Lab Apps, a website for app developers, Nguyen claimed to have used no promotional methods in the marketing of Flappy Bird.
 He credited the sudden rise in the game's popularity in early 2014 to possibly "luck".
 However, online marketer Carter Thomas suspected that the developer had used bots to cause its success.
 When questioned on this by The Daily Telegraph, Nguyen said that he respected other people's opinions and did not wish to comment, adding, "I'd like to make my games in peace."
 When Newsweek inquired about the matter, Nguyen wrote, "If I did fake it, should Apple let it live for months?"

-The game was criticised by Kotaku for what it claimed was open use of Mario-style graphics, referring to it as "ripped-off art".
+The game was criticised by Kotaku for what it claimed was overt use of Mario-style graphics, referring to it as "ripped-off art".
 It later published a correction, clarifying that the game's green pipe was "a new albeit unoriginal drawing".

 According to some Vietnamese newspapers, including Thanh Niên and BBC Vietnamese, Flappy Bird is very similar to a game released in 2011 (two years before Flappy Bird) called Piou Piou vs. Cactus, from the gameplay (by tapping on the screen) to the main character design (a small yellow bird with big red beak) to the obstacles (green cacti and pipes).
-It is reported that several French newspapers such as 20 Minutes and Metronews accused Flappy Bird of being a clone.
-The reporter from Thanh Niên Online tried playing Piou Piou vs. Cactus and confirmed that the similarities between the two games are astonishing.
+Several French newspapers, including 20 minutes and Metronews, reported on claims of Flappy Bird itself being a clone.
+Thanh Niên found the similarities between Piou Piou vs. Cactus and Flappy Bird to be astonishing.

-The French developer of Piou Piou vs. Cactus, known as Kek, told Pocket Gamer that he, too, noticed that Flappy Bird is "very similar" to his earlier game, but when he contacted Nguyen about it, Nguyen claimed that he did not know anything.
+The French developer of Piou Piou vs. Cactus, known as Kek, told Pocket Gamer that he, too, noticed that Flappy Bird is "very similar" to his earlier game.
+Kek contacted Nguyen, who said that when he created Flappy Bird, "he doesn't think he knew about" Kek's game.
 Technology editor Patrick O'Rourke of Canada.com also charged that Flappy Bird is "almost a complete ripoff" of Piou Piou vs Cactus, as well as that its primary gameplay mechanic is a "rip off" from a game called Helicopter Game, and that it heavily borrowed sound effects from Super Mario Bros. games.